• Home

 While I love to make loaves like Banana Bread and Chocolate Chip Pumpkin Bread, this recipe is a tasty and flavourful holiday bread that is perfect for this time of year.

-With eggnog, cranberries, vanilla and nutmeg – I couldn’t think of a better Christmas loaf than this eggnog bread.
+With eggnog, cranberries, and the warm spices of vanilla and nutmeg – I couldn’t think of a better Christmas loaf than this eggnog bread.

 cranberry eggnog Christmas bread